Events

 Victoria Nuland

-Victoria Nuland is a Senior Advisor in the Public Policy practice at Covington & Burling LLP.
+Victoria Nuland is a aenior advisor in the public policy practice at Covington & Burling LLP.
 She is also the Shelby Cullom Davis Professor in the Practice of International Diplomacy at Columbia University's School of International and Public Affairs.
-She is a retired Career Ambassador in the U.S. diplomatic service, with 35 years of experience in foreign policy and international strategy, negotiation, media and management at the Department of State and the White House.
+She is a retired career ambassador in the U.S. diplomatic service, with 35 years of experience in foreign policy and international strategy, negotiation, media, and management at the Department of State and the White House.
 Nuland served six U.S. presidents and 10 secretaries of state of both political parties.
-During Joe Biden’s presidency, she served as Undersecretary of State for Political Affairs and Acting Deputy Secretary of State.
-Previously, Nuland served in numerous senior positions at the Department of State in the Barack Obama and George W. Bush administrations.
+During Joe Biden’s presidency, she served as undersecretary of state for political affairs and acting deputy secretary of state.
+Nuland previously held senior positions at the Department of State in the Barack Obama and George W. Bush administrations.
+She holds a BA from Brown University.

 eric edelman